wolfdale229/wolfdale229.github.io/Notes.md

 # Introduction to Machine Learning
-This is a write-up about Machine Learning for beginners, who have basic programming skills (preferably python) and are not so good at mathematics (first year college knowledge).
-It would show you what you need to get started and resources to use.
-It is also a diary of what i have learnt so far and rojects that implemented using Machine Learning.
+This is a write-up about Machine Learning for beginners, who have basic python programming skill (variables, function, data types).It would show you what you need to get started and resources to use.
+It is also a diary of what i have learnt so far.

-## What is machine learning
+One of the easiest ways I got into the habit of learning about machine learning related concepts and building models, was setting out 2-3 hours everyday.
+This can also be combined with coding everyday for the next 100 days.
+Here is a pattern you can follow [#100daysofmlcodes](LOG.md)

+## Into the big scary void.
 ## Date : 20-06-2020
 ## Topics
     1. What is machine learning